reilabs/gnark-lean-extractor/README.md

 }
 ```

-Once you export this to Lean, you get a definition as follows (comments added):
+Once `MyCircuit` is exported to Lean, the following code is automatically generated (comments added):

 ```lean
 namespace DummyCircuit